cdapio/coopr/docs/docs/source/guide/quickstart/index.rst

 Provisioning your First Cluster
 ===============================

-Click on the 'Clusters' icon on the sidebar to the left.
-For an administrator, this page lists all the clusters that have been provisioned across all Loom user accounts.
+Click on the 'Clusters' icon on the left most icon on the top bar.
+This page lists all the clusters that have been provisioned that are accessible to the logged in user.

 .. figure:: /guide/quickstart/quickstart-screenshot-3.png
     :align: center